 Early Life and Call to the Religious Life

-When Helena announced, at age 17, her intention to enter a convent, her parents were both opposed to the idea.
+When Helena announced, at age seventeen, her intention to enter a convent, both of her parents were opposed to the idea.
 Consequently, she did not pursue the religious life for a couple of years.
-Then, about a month before her 19th birthday, Helena went to a dance with her sister.
-At the dance, she had a vision of Jesus.
+Then, about a month before her nineteenth birthday, Helena went to a dance with her sister.
+At the dance, she had a vision of Jesus suffering His Passion.
 The Lord asked her how long that she would put Him off.
-Immediately, Helena responded by telling her sister that she was leaving home, packing a bag, and taking a train to Warsaw.
+Immediately, Helena responded by telling her sister that she was leaving home, packing a bag, and taking a train from her native Glogowiec, Poland to Warsaw.

 The Sisters of Our Lady of Mercy

 Through the Lord's guidance, she was led to the Congregation of the Sisters of Our Lady of Mercy which she was able to enter about a year after leaving her home.
 At the beginning of her novitiate, she took the name Sister Maria Faustina of the Most Blessed Sacrament.
 Within a year, she would complete her novitiate and make the first of five annual temporary vows before making her perpetual vows.

 Over those years, Faustina was moved to several of the congregation's houses and worked in various capacities including the kitchen, the bakery, and the bakery store.

 Want to learn more about the saints?

 Take a free, five-day email course all about the saints.